Blank Misfires & Reliability

 • Degraded powder – Old or poorly mixed powder burns unevenly.

-• Weak primer – The spark exists but lacks enough heat to start full burn.
+• Weak primer – The spark exists but lacks sufficient heat to create a full burn.

-• Age and storage – Years in a damp cabinet can dull the chemistry even if the brass looks fine.
+• Age and storage – Years in a damp or hot environment can dull the chemistry even if the brass looks fine.

 When a batch fizzes, test a few rounds in a clean, known-good gun.